zonxorg/zonxdocs/exampleSite/content/docs/quickstart.md

 {{% alert context="info" text="**Note**: If your site already has a git repository, you can initialise your site using the path to your site's git repository e.g. `hugo mod init github.com/<user>/<my-docs-site>/`." /%}}

-You can now choose your preferred method for adding the Lotus Docs theme to your new site from the options below:
+You can now choose your preferred method for adding the Zonx Docs theme to your new site from the options below:

 {{< tabs tabTotal="3">}}
 {{% tab tabName="Add as a Hugo Module" %}}

-Edit the `hugo.toml` configuration file to include the [Lotus Docs theme](https://github.com/colinwilson/lotusdocs) and the [Hugo Bootstrap module](https://github.com/gohugoio/hugo-mod-bootstrap-scss) (lines `5 to 11` below):
+Edit the `hugo.toml` configuration file to include the [Zonx Docs theme](https://github.com/zonxorg/zonxdocs) and the [Hugo Bootstrap module](https://github.com/gohugoio/hugo-mod-bootstrap-scss) (lines `5 to 11` below):

 ```toml {linenos=table,hl_lines=["5-11"]}
 baseURL = 'http://example.org/'